 Jesus said that the ENTIRE Kingdom of God works on this principle.
 Can a person have the born again experience and then loose the seed?
 What does Mark 4 say?
 You answer it.

-a.
-We are only here on earth for a little while.
+1. We are only here on earth for a little while.
 God does not let us stay here just to bring other people into the Kingdom of God.
 No, He wants us to mature and get ready for Heaven.

-1. Moral choices.
+a.
+Moral choices.
 Yes or no to stealing, lying, cheating, illicit sex, gossip, and the list goes on.
 Are we obeying the Word or our flesh?

-3. Authority.
+c.
+Authority.
 Yes or no to the Lordship of Jesus and the Holy Spirit.
 Yes or no to the authorities that God puts over us like teachers, pastors, police, parents, etc. If you cannot obey who is over you, then leave.
 If they are asking you to sin, then do not obey them.
 God will protect you from even evil authority.
 I was under evil authority at a time in my life for over 8 years and God blessed my submission in a mighty way!

-Getting back to the seed idea in Mark Chapter 4, let us look at the different results of the planted seed that Jesus spoke about.
+Getting back to the seed idea in Mark chapter 4, let us look at the different results of the planted seed that Jesus spoke about.

 1. Ground one.
 Satan stole the seed.
 If these people think they are once saved, they are wrong!
 A lot of these people went up to some altar and were baptized, and think that they are going to Heaven.
 They are deceived.